Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 There is also a response that the body does to intentionally slow its metabolism.
 In response to ketosis, it will do this and suppress the body’s usage of T3, too

-- A high dose of iodine
+- High doses of iodine

 - A high dose of lithium